autolab-project/autolab/docs/gui/scanning.rst

 The user can interact with the figure at any time (during a scan or not).

-After a first loop of the scan has been processed, the user can select the **Variable** displayed in x and y axis of the figure.
+After a first loop of a recipe has been processed, the user can select the **Variable** displayed in x and y axis of the figure.

 The user can display the previous scan results using the combobox above the scanner figure containing the scan name.